-The Seattle Storm is a Women's National Basketball Association (WNBA) team that was formed in 1999 as an expansion franchise.
-It was originally affiliated with the Seattle SuperSonics of the National Basketball Association (NBA), but after the Sonics were sold to a group planning to move them to Oklahoma City, four local women pooled their resources and bought the Storm in 2008, pledging to keep the team in Seattle.
+The Seattle Storm is a Women's National Basketball Association (WNBA) team that was formed in 1999 as an expansion franchise and over the next two decades was Seattle’s most successful professional sports franchise.
+The Storm originally was affiliated with the Seattle SuperSonics of the National Basketball Association (NBA), but after the Sonics were sold to a group planning to move them to Oklahoma City, four local women pooled their resources and bought the women’s team in 2008, pledging to keep it in Seattle.
 With standout players such as Lauren Jackson (b.
 1981), Sue Bird (b.
 1980), and Breanna Stewart (b.
-1994), the Storm won league championships in 2004, 2010, and 2018 -- two more than any other Seattle professional sports team.
+1994), the Storm won league titles in 2004, 2010, 2018 and 2020.

 A Burgeoning Fanbase